ocaml/ocaml.org/data/tutorials/language/4ad_00_metaprogramming.md

 With this modification, the preprocessor will replace [%get_env "USER"] with the content of the USER environment variable during compile time, and this code should work on most systems without any additional configuration.
 At compile time, the preprocessor would replace [%get_env "USER"] by a string with the content of the USER environment variable, which usually contains the username of the person compiling the program.
 This happens at compile time, so at runtime, the value of the USER variable would have no effect, as it's used purely for informational purposes in the compiled program.

-In this guide, we explain the different mechanism behind preprocessors in OCaml, with as few prerequisite as possible.
+In this guide, we explain the different mechanisms behind preprocessors in OCaml, with as few prerequisites as possible.
 If you are only interested in how to use a PPX in your project, jump to [this section](#using-ppxs) or to the [dune doc](https://dune.readthedocs.io/en/stable/reference/preprocessing-spec.html).
 If you are interested in writing a PPX, jump to [this section](#writing-a-ppx).